Application

 Failing to provide the compulsory documentation will result in the exclusion from the selection procedure.

-The Admission Board reserves the possibility to request the applicant an oral interview or written text for admission, held in English language and exclusively done via electronic devices (eg.: via skype or other platforms).
-The interview is aimed at verifying the skills as mentioned above.
-Details will be published on the website.
+The Admission Board reserves the possibility to request the applicant an oral interview for admission, held in English language and exclusively done via electronic devices.
+The interview is aimed at further verifying the skills as mentioned above.

 Admission